 You should know – there aren’t actually oatmeal cookies in these muffins.
 They are muffins that taste like oatmeal cookies.

 Next, white chocolate – great in these muffins.
 I detest white chocolate in real life, or “straight”, I should say, but in baked goods it’s just lovely.
 It changes somehow.
-Anyways, these are healthy and tasty and I honestly can’t wait to make them again!
+Anyway, these are one of my favorite muffin recipes.
 Oh, normally I make my muffins without liners (liners are for cupcakes!), but I had a kind of hard time getting these out of the pan.
 I will use liners next time, and I recommend them for this recipe.
+Next time I’ll try this subbing an all purpose gluten free flour – since the recipe only calls for 1 cup, I think it will work nicely (if you try it first, let me know).

 Oatmeal Cookie Muffins